-Anthropogenic recharge, particularly deep percolation from agricultural irrigation and earthen-lined canals, is a key source of recharge in the Merced Subbasin.
+Anthropogenic recharge, particularly deep percolation from agricultural irrigation and earthenlined canals, is a key source of recharge in the Merced Subbasin.
 A Groundwater Recharge Study was conducted as part of the Merced Integrated Regional Water Management (IRWM) Plan Development in 2013 to identify where recharge is occurring.
 The study used a Geographic Information System (GIS) overlay method to analyze spatial data and integrate information to interpret recharge areas (RMC Water and Environment, 2013b).
 The Subbasin was divided into five different categories, relating the relative amount of recharge occurring in the area (see Figure 2-8).
 The map shows recharge is occurring in areas with coarser materials in the upper subsurface and in areas with extensive applied water to support irrigated agriculture.
 The map does not show the recharge occurring from surface water courses, including rivers and canals.
 Estimates of the quantities of these recharge components are provided in the water budget discussion in Section 2.3.
+Since the study was conducted, new recharge projects have been developed (see Section 6.3).